 Removing Blood Stains From Mattresses

-There are several ways that you can remove dried blood, but this can be different from cleaning up fresh blood.
+There are several ways how to remove dried blood, but this can be different from cleaning up fresh blood.
 To get rid of fresh blood, you can try a couple of different methods.

 Vindicate With Vinegar